-First, let's look at royalty earnings and costs when you publish a book through Amazon's two self-publishing platforms: CreateSpace and Kindle Direct Publishing.
+First, let's look at royalty earnings and costs when you publish a book through Amazon's Kindle Direct Publishing.
 Next, we'll examine how royalty payments and costs work through two of Amazon's content access channels, Kindle Unlimited and Kindle Owners' Lending Library.
 And finally, we'll consider Amazon royalties when you publish through other self-publishing companies or traditional publishers.

-Kindle Direct Publishing (KDP) allows you to publish Kindle e-books and print books for free.
-As their name suggests, the company originally focused on only publishing Kindle e-books, but since February 2017, it expanded to offer print publishing too.
-KDP is similar to CreateSpace, but it has important differences as well, such as differences in distribution and service offerings (you can view a feature comparison on their website).
+Kindle Direct Publishing (KDP) allows you to publish Kindle eBooks and print books for free.
+As their name suggests, the company originally focused on only publishing Kindle eBooks, but since February 2017, it expanded to offer print publishing too.
+KDP is similar to Amazon's previous publishing platform, CreateSpace, but it has important differences as well, such as differences in distribution and service offerings.

-Print book royalties are seemingly identical to CreateSpace's, but with different wording.
-On KDP's website, it states: "Paperback royalty rates are 60% of the list price displayed on Amazon at the time of purchase, minus printing costs, applicable taxes, and withholding."
-CreateSpace authors also receive a 60% royalty for books sold through Amazon; however, they do not describe it as such.
+For print book royalties, on KDP's website, it states: "Paperback royalty rates are 60% of the list price displayed on Amazon at the time of purchase, minus printing costs, applicable taxes, and withholding."

-Cost: It's free to publish an e-book or print book with KDP.
-The company doesn't offer professional services like CreateSpace does.
+Cost: It's free to publish an eBook or print book with KDP.
+The company doesn't offer professional services like CreateSpace did.
 But remember: even though the publishing service offered is free, that doesn't mean you shouldn't invest in your book.
 Spending money on a quality cover design, editing services, and a marketing campaign makes a huge difference in the success of a book.

 Royalty: You're paid for the number of pages the customer reads in your book for the first time (if a customer reads your book again, you're not paid again).
 You receive a combined royalty payment for both KU and KOLL according to your Kindle Direct Publishing schedule.
 Royalty earnings are determined by how many pages of your book were read that month, but it's not a fixed price or rate.
 According to KDP, "The share of fund allocated to each country varies based on a number of factors, such as exchange rates, customer reading behavior, and local subscription pricing.
 Author earnings are then determined by their share of total pages read, up to a total of 3,000 pages per customer per title."